Cafe Forgot On Changing New York City Retail

 Photography by Christian DeFonte

 Even in the midst of this growth, that underlying core of art still peaks through for the duo.
 “I think that it’s interesting, because while we, on one hand, do work with designers who do more production now, at the same time, I love that we’ve really kept this fine art element,” shared Haas.
-“We actually just did, like a show in Paris, where we curated an exhibition with The Salon by NADA, and we asked a selection of our designers who have more of a fine arts background, to create a special piece for the show and that was really cool and definitely in that vein.”
+“We actually just did a show in Paris, where we curated an exhibition with the talent Agency No Agency for The Salon by NADA.
+We asked a selection of our designers who have more of a fine arts background, to create a special piece for the show and that was really exciting to see it all come to fruition and definitely in that vein.”

 Haas and Weisner are dreaming even bigger for the future of Cafe Forgot with plans for expansion to other locations like Los Angeles and Tokyo.
 Meanwhile, both want to get new products rolling for their in-house brand while also doing more collaborations with different brands that align with the world of Cafe Forgot.
 Furthermore, these two are just having fun and turning their passions into fulfillment.